Rural Public Health Agencies

 - Prenatal care

-- Well-child clinic
+- Well-child clinics

 - Home healthcare

 Funding and Service Delivery in Rural and Urban Local US Health Departments in 2010 and 2016 found rural LHDs are more likely to provide specific clinical services and remain part of the healthcare delivery safety net, while urban LHDs are more likely to provide specific population-based services.
 Rural communities without LHDs are more likely to have fewer public health services available.
 State public health agencies, rural hospitals, rural clinics, private practice physicians, and community groups may provide some public health services to communities without LHDs.
-To learn more about access to healthcare in rural areas, see RHIhub's Healthcare Access in Rural Communities topic guide.
+To learn more about access to healthcare in rural areas, see the Healthcare Access in Rural Communities topic guide.

 Some services may be provided on a regional basis either by state health departments, multiple local governments, or independent LHDs sharing staff and resources between jurisdictions.
 A November 2017 Center for State and Local Government Excellence report, Staff Sharing Arrangements for Local Public Health, describes how sharing public health staff between jurisdictions can fill gaps, provide public health services that otherwise might not be economical, and allow rural public health departments to qualify for grant funding.